Okaczko/rw-felp/content/index.md

 ### Abstract
 - this is my documentation on various sources, principles and tips I've gathered while trying to learn how to felp (first playthrough helping) properly.
 The doc is made into five parts: useful resources, basic principles + useful phrases, specific situations and technicalities, and at last all the changes MSC brings for Vanilla that I've noticed through my threads.
 This document will grow.
 Good luck and enjoy felping!
+Created by Okaczko and assisted by Windy (Toonlinky)

 ## useful resources
 [Rain World Collection Index \| Pearls, Broadcasts, Downpour & The Watcher DLC](https://rw-collection-index.github.io/) - site for fetching dialogue/transcriptions without getting lost in the maze that is the wiki, speaking of...